Hidden Conformal Invariance of Scalar Effective Field Theories

 Next, we consider $A_{n+1}$ for $n> n_{\rm min}$.
 This amplitude has propagator poles, but all the singularities must factorize into lower-point dilaton amplitudes times scalar amplitudes.
-On these factorization channels there is always a double Adler zero because the lowest order dilaton interaction vertex is of the form $T=\partial \partial L$ and as discussed before, there are no on-shell three-point amplitudes.
-Consequently, the residual contact term in the amplitude must independently scale as $\mathcal{O}(q^2)$, and should then be added to the definition of $L$.
+On these factorization channels, there is always a double Adler zero because the lowest order dilaton interaction vertex is of the form $T=\partial \partial L$ and as discussed before, there are no on-shell three-point amplitudes.
+Consequently, the residual contact term in the amplitude must independently scale as $\mathcal{O}(q^2)$ and should then be added to the definition of $L$.
 This argument is then repeated for higher and higher order amplitudes until we obtain $T = \partial \partial L$ to all orders.

 The above argument establishes that a double Adler zero for the dilaton implies conformal invariance.
 However, the dilaton soft theorem is also equivalent to a second type of amplitudes constraint, which is the conformal Ward identity on pure scalar EFT amplitudes.
+This connection has been shown in the context of gluon and graviton amplitudes~\cite{Loebbert:2018xce}.
 As discussed in Ref.~\cite{DiVecchia:2015jaq}, the dilaton soft limit is defined by

 where we crucially set ${p}_n = -\sum^{n-1}_{j=1} p_j$ in order to ensure that the scale and conformal operators commute with momentum conservation \cite{DiVecchia:2015jaq}.
+Here $\DD$ and $\KK_\lambda$ are the scale and conformal boost generators in momentum space,